AdobeDocs/experience-manager-65.en/help/assets/interactive-images.md

 Start by identifying dynamic variables used by your existing Quickview implementation so that you can enter hotspot data to create the interactive image.

-When you add hotspots to a banner image in Experience Manager Assets, you must assign a SKU (Stock Keeping Unit and optional additional variables to each hotspot.
+When you add hotspots to a banner image in Experience Manager Assets, you must assign a SKU (Stock Keeping Unit and optional extra variables to each hotspot.
 Such hotspot variables are used later to match hotspots with Quickview content.

 It is important to properly identify the number and type of variables to associate with hotspot data.
 Each hotspot added to a banner image must carry enough information to unambiguously identify the product in the existing backend system.